FIDTA, MBBO, Dip.in Dance teaching (Trinity), Cert.ED. City & Guilds

 Craig’s experience has enabled him to travel the globe extensively whilst being involved in performing, choreographing, directing and producing for the inaugural production set up for most of the World’s leading cruise lines.

-He has had the privilege to have met and performed for each of the Royal family in the UK, also the Royals of Spain, Denmark, Greece and Monaco.
+He has had the privilege to have met and performed for every member of the Royal family in the UK, also the Royals of Spain, Denmark, Greece and Monaco.

 Craig is a professional adjudicator for the British and International Federation of Music, Dance and Drama Festivals Worldwide.

-He regularly lectures on dance and Musical Theatre subjects with the International Dance Teachers Association (IDTA) and has been part of the South East area Theatre Dance Council Committee (IDTA).
+He regularly lectures on dance and Musical Theatre subjects with the International Dance Teachers Association (IDTA) and has been part of the South East area Theatre Dance Council Committee (IDTA) for the last five years.

-In 2015, Craig was commissioned to stage and choreograph the prestigious annual International Dance Proms at the Royal Albert Hall, working with over 500+ International dancers including Principals from the Royal Ballet and the Lukas McFarlane Dance company.
-In October 2016 and November 2017, Craig again repeated this role to create some outstanding choreography and staging at the Royal Albert Hall.
+In 2015, Craig was commissioned to stage and choreograph the prestigious annual International Dance Proms at the Royal Albert Hall, working with over 500+ International dancers including Principals from the Royal Ballet, Matt Flint and the Lukas McFarlane Dance company.
+In 2016 and 2017, Craig was once again asked to repeat this role to create some outstanding choreography and staging once again at the Royal Albert Hall.

 Craig is the full-time Course Director and co-Principal of Starquest Performing Arts and Starquest Performers College in Chatham and oversees branches at Sheppey and Rochester.